-The Golden Retriever Husky mix is sometimes referred to as the “Goberian”.
-Whatever the name, this is one adorable and friendly dog!
+The Golden Retriever Husky mix is also known as the “Goberian”.

-Whether you’re looking to adopt a Goberian or you’re just curious and want to learn more, this is the resource for you!
+Whether you’re looking to adopt a Goberian or you’re just curious and want to learn more, this is the guide for you!

 Where Does the Golden Retriever Husky Mix Come From?